 - Contact our car accident lawyers as soon as possible.
 Our lawyers can explain your rights and advise you on what to say and not say to insurance companies

-Once you call us, we can make sure you know what to expect if you pursue a claim.
+Once you call our specialized team of car accident attorneys, we can make sure you know what to expect if you pursue a claim.
 And we will explain all of the options available to you for recovering maximum compensation for your injuries.

 Distracted Driving Car Accidents

 South Carolina currently has a law banning texting while driving for motorists of all ages.
 But texting is just one source of driver distraction.
 There are many others, and the texting ban can be difficult for law enforcement officials to enforce.
 The fact remains, in this state and across the country, numerous car accidents are caused by distracted drivers.

 You can call something distracting when it does one or more of the following:

 - Takes your mind away from the activity of driving

 Driving requires focus and attention.
 When your attention is split between driving and other things, then an accident can result.
 Motorist safety agencies say texting can be one of the most distracting activities because it involves all three forms of distraction: visual, manual and cognitive.
 While smartphones are a major source of distraction, they are certainly not the only thing begging for your focus while you drive: